 - Collision damage waiver: about $14.99 a day

 - Supplemental liability coverage: about $13.03 a day

 - Personal accident and personal effects coverage: about $7.19 a day

 We calculated the above by averaging the three companies’ listed prices for renting a sedan for four days at Los Angeles International Airport.
 Note that prices can be different depending on the car you rent and how long and where you drive it.

 Frequently Asked Questions

-Q: When traveling, does your car insurance cover a rental car?
+When traveling, does your auto policy cover a rental car?

 Keep in mind that your auto coverage won’t cover a rental if you travel away from the US and Canada.
 You’ll probably need to buy extra insurance in that case.